 This blog was written by Sina Zhen, Sustainable Mobility Officer, ICLEI World Secretariat, with contributions from Yiqian Zhang, Sustainable Mobility Officer, ICLEI World Secretariat

 Data from all over the world has shown a lack of gender parity in active mobility such as cycling.
-However, due to the Covid-19 pandemic, cities across the globe have seen a surge in active mobility with bike surge as most prevalent including an increase in women cyclists.
+However, due to the Covid-19 pandemic, cities across the globe have observed increased popularity of active mobility with bike surge as most visible including women cyclists.
 In response, cities are starting to make pop-up cycling lanes permanent to attract more people to use active modes.
 The pandemic has presented a unique opportunity to build infrastructure that promotes sustainability through walking and cycling among women.
 As we adapt to the new normal, cities may want to ask: How can we maintain the positive momentum of cycling among women in the post-covid era?

 In May 2021, ICLEI’s Sustainable Mobility team in partnership with Autonomy Digital hosted a session on “Empowering women through active mobility” where the panelists discussed the barriers and solutions in redesigning and recreating gender-inclusive public spaces for active mobility.
 The diverse panel of experts provided insights from three regions.
 This blog will highlight key insights shared during the session.